¡Enjoy a sumptuous Peru holiday!

 There is a reason Peruvian food has claimed its rightful place as one of the world’s premier cuisines.
 Drawing on an ancient cultural history of trade and cooperation, Peruvian cooking is based on ingredients and customs shared across vastly contrasting geographical zones (Pacific coast, Andean mountains and Amazon jungle).

-Traditional Peruvian food is marked by the variety, complexity and sophistication of its dishes.
+Traditional Peru food is marked by the variety, complexity and sophistication of its dishes.
 Since the Spanish Conquest in the 16th century, the Peruvian kitchen has produced one of the world’s original fusion cuisines, formed by a host of outside influences — from Chinese and African, Japanese and Spaniard, North American and European.
 Conquerors, natives, slaves and immigrants alike contributed to the delectable melting pot.

 Day 1: City Lima International Airport Arrival